 - diverse expectations of our services;

 - different educational levels in math and English.

 Students will often bring in class work and ask the tutor to help.
 Tutors are allowed to guide the student through some of their coursework, but must be sure not to do the entire assignment with the student.
 It is forbidden to do any class work FOR the student.
 If the student brings in homework that the teacher has already graded, it is fine to review and explain the entire assignment.

 Students Without Coursework

 Students will also show up for their tutoring session when they have no course work to do.
 In these situations, Tutors are encouraged to stress the importance of on-going practice even if there is no homework.
 Tutors should have materials prepared to work on specific skills with their students.
 This requires Tutors to use preparation time in preparing "lesson plans" for their students.
 You should try to continually find new exercises for your student to work on in addition to class work.

 Doing English Coaching

 Students also may ask for advice on writing assignments.
 If qualified, Tutors can provide writing advice on a student's paper, but must make note of that in the sessions outcomes and explain to the student that if the professor inquires about an assignment this information will be shared with them.
 Professors need to know how much help students get with writing assignments.

 Some Keys to Tutoring and Coaching

-Although being a Tutor or Language Advisor is challenging, it is rewarding to see students succeed because of information and guidance that you have provided.
-The key to tutoring and Language advice is to
+Although being a Tutor or Coach is challenging, it is rewarding to see students succeed because of information and guidance that you have provided.
+The key to tutoring and Coaching is to